nrfconnect/sdk-sidewalk/doc/migration_guide.rst

 Aligning your application to the new model
 ==========================================

-To understand how your application might be affected by the new samples' model, see the following list of changes.
+To understand how your application might be affected by the new sample model, see the following list of changes.

 Building
 --------

-The following table is an example of the new commands used for the `nRF52840 DK`_ with the :file:`{NCS_PATH}/sidewalk/samples` path.
+The following table is an example of the new build commands used for the `nRF52840 DK`_ with the :file:`{NCS_PATH}/sidewalk/samples` path.

 +----------------------------+---------------------------------------------------------+----------------------------------------------------------------------------------------------+
 | Sample                     | Old commands                                            | New commands                                                                                 |